tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ### Product Performance
 The metrics were calculated based on the net sales without outliers.
-The AOV was calculated using net sales instead of total revenue as it takes discounts and refunds into account.
-As a result, the impact of the goods that SWO gives away can be accounted for.
+The AOV was calculated using net sales instead of total revenue, which considered the impact of discounts and refunds.
+As a result, the impact of the goods that SWO gives away were accounted for.

 #### New Customers
 <p>